 If you select Motif’s Autoflow option, the app will also arrange the photos using professional layouts.
-Perfect for the photo book neophyte and the busy photo book connoisseur!
+Perfect for the photo album neophyte and the busy photo book connoisseur!

 Cherished memories and more to come

 Mothers give years of love, happiness, and security to their children.
-What better way to show your love and appreciation for those cherished memories than by displaying them in a collection that will last for years!
+Show your love and appreciation for those cherished memories by displaying them in a collection that will last for years!
 A Mother’s Day photo album offers just such an opportunity, and it will allow her (and you) to rekindle those memories for years to come.